 - Take part in professional learning.

-- Offer the course with open access.
+- Offer the course to all on-level students.